hoijui/osh-tool/README.md

 # `osh`-tool

-A command line tool for Open Source Hardware (OSH) technical project management.
+A command line tool for Open Source Hardware (OSH) technical project linting (quality assessment).

 What it can do: